 There will also be social aspects, with weekly events planned and the ability to share your best moments with the world, if that tickles your fancy.

 Developer: thatgamecompany Where: Philippines, New Zealand Platforms: iOS Live since: 19 December 2017 Updates: (20), last 24 April 2018

 After years making celebrated games for Sony consoles, thatgamecompany is making the leap to mobile with gentle exploration game Sky: Light Awaits.

 Pitched as a social adventure, you're armed with a lit candle and the ability to fly, and it's up to you to restore light to the dark areas of the world.

 You'll need to rope in friends and family to help you out on your adventure, and you'll need to solve puzzles, gift candles, and hold hands if you want to open up even more of the world.

-Though if it's anything like previous games from thatgamecompany, you can just as easily spend eternity wandering around the starting location and still enjoy the calm, gentle nature of the envrionment.
+Though if it's anything like previous games from thatgamecompany, you can just as easily spend eternity wandering around the starting location and still enjoy the calm, gentle nature of the environment.

-The third update adds a Starter Pack to kickstart your adventure, allows cosmectics to be accessed from any shop, and fixes some bugs.
+The third update adds a Starter Pack to kickstart your adventure, allows cosmetics to be accessed from any shop, and fixes some bugs.

 The ninth update adds two new levels along with a dark creature that will remove emotes if they attack the player.